sinchana1408/sinchana1408/README.md

 ## Contact

-For collaborations, internships, or project discussions, feel free to reach out via email or LinkedIn.
+For collaborations, internships, or project discussions, feel free to connect via email or LinkedIn.